FJrodafo/University/Languages/Minecraft/README.md

 ---- Items at the head's player ----

-/item replace entity Franchutr armor.head with tinted_glass 1
+/item replace entity UserName armor.head with tinted_glass 1
-/item replace entity Franchutr armor.head with end_rod 1
+/item replace entity UserName armor.head with end_rod 1

 ---- This Circle is in Vanilla Minecraft ----